-1. Firearms/Explosives
+Weapons as defined by Chapter 790 F.S.
+Firearms/Explosives 1.
 You may not have in your possession, sell, distribute, display, transfer or use any firearm or explosive, whether operable or inoperable.
 If you do, you will be suspended from school for ten (10) days, and the principal will recommend that you be expelled.
+You will be expelled from the regular education, for not less than one year, will be referred to mental health services, and will be referred for criminal prosecution.
+[F.S.
+1006.07(2)(I)]

-If you bring or are in possession of a firearm at school you will be expelled from the regular school for not less than one year and will be referred for criminal prosecution.
+If you bring or are in possession of a firearm at school you will be expelled, with or without continuing educational services, from the regular school for not less than one year, will be referred for mental health services, and will be referred for criminal prosecution.
 [F.S.
 1006.07(2)(I)]